Getting Started

 HDF5

 HDF5 is required for parts of IO functionalities.
-The CMake build system uses the parallel version by default even for sequential codes, and automatically identify the library.
+The CMake build system uses the parallel version by default even for sequential codes, and automatically identifies the library.
 If the automatic process fails, the path to the parallel HDF5 library can be specified by using -DHDF5_ROOT.

 CUDA Backend